-Internships are an important part of the ESIL training.
-They provide students with real-world experiences and help them to develop a professional network before certificate completion.
-Internships can facilitate obtaining an employed position with the agencies or groups where the work is conducted, or better prepare them for similar positions in other agencies.
+Internships are an important part of ESIL training, providing students with real-world experiences that help them develop a professional network before certificate completion.
+Internships sometimes lead to employment at the host agency; they always prepare students for similar positions in other agencies.

-To identify available internship positions, students will consult with their ESIL advisor.
+To identify available internship positions, and to discuss academic credit, students will consult with their ESIL advisor.